Yassine-ELHIRACH/Back-End-Blog-NestJS/README.md

 ## Usage & Endpoints

 This API serves to create posts for blogs websites.
 A post is defined by a title, a description, a body, an author and a date.
-See more `src/blog/schemas/blog.schema.ts` for types.
+See more in the following file `src/blog/schemas/blog.schema.ts` for types.

 BaseUrl => http://localhost:5000/blog